Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Do you give preference to any major?

 No, CUSP does not give preference to any major.
 Most applicants are science majors.
 The most common majors are biology, chemistry, biochemistry and psychobiology.
+However, students who have completed a different major, but gone back to school to complete their pre-requisites are highly encouraged to apply.
+We also have a very supportive environment for non-traditional students.

 I already have a bachelor's degree.
 Do I still need to complete all the prerequisites?